Sunday, 13 December 2020

 I also recollect a Sunday afternoon going to Queens, N.Y. with Damazio to visit a Brazilian friend of his.
 He was an older man with an adult daughter and a blonde grand-daughter of 10 who had been Damazio's neighbours back in Guarulhos-SP.
 They had migrated to the USA around the same time as him.
 The older man was born in Italy, migrated to Brazil in the late 1940s, got married and had children that now moved to the USA with him.
 The blonde girl was very fond of Damazio; she spoke Portuguese to him which was unusual for migrant kids.
 Kids usually forget their original tongue after entering the school system in the new country.
 We noticed though she could speak a lot o English already.
 Much more than the adults, including her mother, grandfather, myself and Damazio.

-On Sundays I usually took the train to mid-town Manhattan to watch double-feature movies at some of those cinemas on 42 Street.
-One particular Sunday, Damazio came too and brought along Pardal (Wilson) and some other Brazuca friend of his.
+On Sundays I usually took the PATH train to mid-town Manhattan to watch double-feature movies at some of those old cinemas on 42nd Street.
+One particular Sunday, Damazio came too and brought along Pardal (real name Wilson) and some other Brazuca friend of his.
 While we watched a western flick I started making wry comments about some characters in the plot who were mostly losers, comparing them with Brazilians.
 Damazio thought it was funny but Pardal wasn't very amused with my putting down our countrymen and said he would never come to the movies with me again.

-I remember this particular fellow called Edson who must have been in his early 30s for he already sported grey hair.
+I remember this particular fellow called Edson who must have been in his early 30s for he already sported some grey hair.
 He shared a flat with Damazio and some other fellows, drove a truck during the day and enjoyed talking about his dreams when he had a chance.
 As he was a little older than the rest he felt he had the right to speak at length.
-He told us he would certainly become rich if he could make marketable his grandmother's pickled eggplant recipe.
-A concoction she had brought from Italy when she migrated to Brazil.
+He told us he would certainly become rich if he found a way to mass-produce his grandmother's pickled eggplant recipe, a concoction she had brought from Italy when she migrated to Brazil.
 As I have never seen Edson again I wonder whether he made his dream come true.

 One summer evening we went to someone's flat at Sing Sing to listen to a young man called Alberto who played accoustic guitar dexterously.
 He played and sang mostly Beatles songs so we sat down to listen for a while.
-Before I listened to him play I was fool enough to say I knew how to play 'Black bird' (singin in the dead of night...)
+Before I listened to him play I was fool enough to say I knew how to play 'Blackbird' (singin' in the dead of night...)
 Alberto gave me his guitar and I made myself a jerk playing and singing Paul McCartney's ode to Martin Luther King.
-After I finished it, Alberto took back his guitar and played 'Black bird' the way McCartney would have done.
+After I finished it, Alberto took back his guitar and played 'Blackbird' the way McCartney would have done it.

 He had arrived from Sao Paulo recently and was still looking for a job.
-Differently from most of us, Alberto hailed from Brazilian middle-class and one could easily see he didn't like the lowly life of poor immigrants he had been thrust upon.
+Differently from most of us, Alberto hailed from a Brazilian middle-class background and one could easily see he wasn't comfortable with the lowly life of poor immigrants he had ended up with.
 Newark's Ironbound definitely wasn't his scene.
 Even though he was polite one could see he had been terribly disappointed with this lower class environment he was trapped into.

-Alberto had actually been invited to join his childhood friend Guto, who had been living at Sing Sing since he arrived from São Paulo in February.
+Alberto had actually been invited to join his childhood friend Guto, who had been living at Sing Sing since he arrived from São Paulo in February 1972.
 Augusto Guidon was a different sort of person.
-Even though Guto had also hailed from a middle class family in Braz, he had a different approach to life.
+Even though Guto had also hailed from a middle class family in Bras, he had a different approach to life.
 Guto was resourceful and sharing a room in a flat in a working-class tenement didn't break his spirit.
 On the contrary, it made him stronger.

-Feeling he had been cheated by the FAU faculty panel that decided who was in and who was out Guto became bitter for a while.
+Feeling he had been cheated by the FAU faculty panel which decided who passed or flunked the artistic examination Guto became bitter for a while.
 To soothe his bruised self esteem Guto turned to his old passion: music.
 He had been a serious fan of British rock, especially of The Who, and as 'a dedicated follower of fashion', he started playing electric guitar.
 After listening to The Who, Guto had an epyphany which made him look up to British culture as the crème de la crème.
 Now that he was down but not completely out he decided to leave Brazil as soon as possible.
-He took a plane and landed in New York,in February, in the middle of a snow storm - that made him shiver.
+He took a plane and landed in New York, in February 1972, in the middle of a snow storm - that made him shiver.
 I don't know how he ended up in Newark's Ironbound but that's where I met him in June 1972.

-Pepe who had left a steady job in the West Coast - he'd worked as an all-night clerk at a Western Motel in San Francisco - to move to New York to join his best friend (and I suspect to appease Nino who wanted to know NYC badly) hit the big time when he was picked out to work as a waiter at the super-posh Four Seasons restaurant.
+Pepe had left a steady job in the West Coast - he'd worked as a night clerk at a Western Motel in San Francisco - to move to New York to join his best friend, and I suspect to appease Nino who wanted to know NYC badly.
+Pepe who was an earnest young man, hit the big time when he was picked out to work as a waiter at the super-posh Four Seasons restaurant.
 Working in such a place meant big money for its patrons' tips were the best in town.

 The Four Seasons was a New American cuisine restaurant established in 1959, it was located at 99 East 52nd Street, in the Seagram Building, a skyscraper at 375 Park Avenue, between East 52nd and 53rd Streets, in Midtown Manhattan, designed by Ludwig Mies van der Rohe and Philip Johnson.